Comparing Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT)

-Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the superior stock?
-We will compare the two companies based on the strength of their analyst recommendations, risk, valuation, dividends, profitability, earnings and institutional ownership.
+Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the better stock?
+We will compare the two businesses based on the strength of their valuation, profitability, dividends, analyst recommendations, risk, earnings and institutional ownership.

-85.9% of Badger Meter shares are held by institutional investors.
-Comparatively, 6.1% of Vontier shares are held by institutional investors.
-0.8% of Badger Meter shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+6.1% of Vontier shares are owned by institutional investors.
+Comparatively, 85.9% of Badger Meter shares are owned by institutional investors.
+0.8% of Badger Meter shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares Badger Meter and Vontier’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Vontier and Badger Meter’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue